 Christine (Mason) Stephenson

 She was born May 4, 1949, in Lorain, the daughter of Naomi “Jane” (Stuckey) Mason, who survives, and Richard Mason, who preceded her in death.
-On February 24, 1973, she married Harry Stephenson, who also survives.
+On February 24, 1973, Christine married Harry Stephenson and they shared 46 memorable years together.
+Chris and Harry were also proud foster parents, raising 37 foster children over the years.

+Chris attended Zion Christian Union and was simply a faithful servant.
+She spent her time as a homemaker, showing her support to her family, extended church family, and beloved Lincolnview Lancers.
+Following retirement, Chris and Harry drove for Lee Kinstle GM Sales & Service in Van Wert.
+Chris was also an avid sports enthusiast, making sure that if the Buckeyes were playing, she was watching it.

-Other survivors include two sons, Charles (Michele) of Morse Bluff, Nebraska, and Samuel of Toledo; a brother, Randy (Sharon) Mason of Middle Point; two sisters, Sandy (Tim) Bachtol and Kim Mason, both of Van Wert; and eight grandchildren.
+Other survivors include two sons, Charles (Michele) of Morse Bluff, Nebraska, and Samuel of Toledo; a brother, Randy (Sharon) Mason of Middle Point; two sisters, Sandy (Tim) Bachtol, and Kim Mason of Van Wert; nine grandchildren, Camden Erica, Alaina, Colin, Steven, Anna, Jasmine, Grace, and Olivia; a nephew; three nieces; 10 great-nieces and nephews, and one special great-great niece.

 Her mother- and father-in-law, Harold (Ruth) Stephenson; and a brother-in-law, David, also preceded her in death.

-A Celebration of Life service will be held at 11 a.m.
-Saturday, November 9, at Zion Christian Union Church near Grover Hill.
+A Celebration of Life service will be held at Zion Christian Union, 3025 Converse Roselm Road in Grover Hill, at 11 a.m.
+Saturday November 9.

 Preferred memorials: Community Health Professionals-Hospice or the Lincolnview Athletic Department.